chrisgulvik/UnivaGridEngine_UGE_cluster_scripts/README.md

     echo 'export PATH="$LAB_HOME/.job:$LAB_HOME/.bin:$PATH"' >> ~/.bashrc

 ### Batch Job Workflows
+- ##### PacBio (with or without corresponding Illumina) reads to annotated assembly
+  - Given a directory of PacBio read files, each sample will have its genome assembled and annotated.
+If Illumina PE reads are also provided, assemblies will be polished.
+  - Usage: `pacbio-illumina.cln.asm.ann.uge-bash <input-dir> <output-dir>`

 - ##### Illumina PE reads v1.8+ to annotated assembly
- - Given a directory of paired read files, each sample will have its genome assembled and annotated.
+  - Given a directory of paired Illumina read files, each sample will have its genome assembled and annotated.
 If 3 or more samples are provided, Parsnp and ANI will be computed as well.
   - Usage: `trim.asm.annot.parsnp.ani.uge-bash <input-dir> <output-dir>`

 - ##### Single gene trees from assemblies
   - Given a directory of FastA assembly files, a series of genes will be extracted from each and NJ trees constructed.
 Target genes include:  the 16S rRNA gene, *atpD*, *dnaJ*, *glnA*, *groL*, *recA*, *rpoA*, *rpoB*, *rpoC*, *secA*, *sodA*, *tuf*, *pheS*, and *thrC*.
   - Usage: `assemblies2phylotrees.uge-bash <input-dir> <output-dir>`

 - ##### ANI from assemblies
   - Given a directory of FastA assembly files, all pairwise ANI comparisons will be computed and the bidirectional values summarized.
   - Usage: `assemblies2ani.uge-bash <input-dir> <output-dir>`